kmax-tech/ADF/README.md

 # ADF
-A script for calculating Abstract Dialectical Frameworks (ADFs)
+A Script for Calculating Abstract Dialectical Frameworks (ADFs)